microsoft/ada/Server/readme.md

 full brightness at about a value of 128.
 Changing from 128 to 255 shows very little difference.
 - `colors_for_dmx_emotions` - mapping of colors to DMX lighting colors, these can be brighter.
 - `server_port` - the port used by the ada_server.py script, used by raspberry pi's to connect.
+- `pubsub_group`: The name of the pubsub group to use.
+You might want to change this while running unit tests so you don't confuse any production Ada servers.
+- `pubsub_hub`: The name of the pubsub Hub.
 - `on_time` - time the lights turn on in the morning.
 - `off_time` - time the lights turn off at night.
 - `turn_off_timeout` - cool down period for the power supplies before power off